blocksds/dswifi/documentation/internet_mode.md

 Wifi_Deinit();
 ```

-It will free all RAM used by the library and hardware timer 3.
+It will free all RAM used by the library and the hardware timers.
 You can call
 `Wifi_InitDefault()` at a later time to re-initialize it.

 Important note: `Wifi_Deinit()` doesn't currently work after starting DSWiFi in